i05nagai/memorandum/language/english_speaking.md

     * The amusement park will a void in this town, which has little entertainment for children
     * She looked over the clif into the void
 * vendor
+    * a person who sells things
+    * there are many vendors in the marketplace
     * newspaper/ice cream/computer/hot dog/flower vendor
     * He bought a copy from a newspaper vendor
     * The shouts of street vendors
     * leading software vendors
     * The official reason was that I accepted a gift from a vendor, something which I was told violated company policy
+    * In a supply chain, a vendor, or a seller, is an enterprise that contributes goods or services
 * grasp
     * He hasn't yet grasped the hardship of life in a situation like that
 * unite